AstroLabs-AI/AstroModTemplate/PHASE_2_PROGRESS.md

 - Capability system for cross-mod compatibility
 - Separate API package for extensions

-## 🎯 Phase 2 Completion: 25%
+## 🎯 Phase 2 Completion: 100% ✅

-Storage system core is complete and functional!
-Next focus is on polishing the GUI experience and beginning drone implementation.
+All Phase 2 features have been successfully implemented!
+The mod now includes a complete digital storage network, automated item transfer, advanced component crafting, and a full drone automation system with 5 specialized drone types.
+Ready to proceed to Phase 3!